Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/content.md

 import { NavLink } from 'react-router-dom'
 ```

-here you imported `NavLink` from React Router Dom.
+here you've imported `NavLink` from React Router DOM.

 > [action]
 >
-> Now add two links to your `Title` in `Title.js`.
+> Now add two links to your `Title` in `src/Title.js`.
 Note below we also have the subtitle from an earlier stretch challenge:
 >
 ```js
 function Title() {